SubhasmitaSw/SubhasmitaSw.github.io/content/talks/index.md

 draft: false
 ---

-I actively engage in developer meetups, conferences, and workshops, absorbing insights and expertise.
-Occasionally, I take the stage to speak on topics close to my heart, sharing insights and igniting discussions.
-This page lists some of my public speaking engagements.
+I love being part of developer meetups, conferences, and workshops, where I get to learn from others and share ideas.
+Every now and then, I step up to speak about topics I'm passionate about, sparking conversations and sharing my own experiences.
+Here, you’ll find a list of some of my public speaking events.

 <table>
     <tr>